eturro/mmseq/README.md

 #### Flexible model comparison using MMDIFF

 The `mmdiff` binary performs model comparison using the posterior summaries (`log_mu` and `sd` or `mean_probit_proportion` and `sd_probit_proportion`) saved in the MMSEQ tables.
-For each feature, two models must be specified in a matrices file.
-Alternatively, for simple differential expression (a model specifying two or more conditions vs. a model specifying a single condition), the `-de` convenience option may be used.
-E.g. for a 2 vs. 2 gene-level comparison, one could run:
+The two models can be specified in a matrices file using the `-m` option.
+Alternatively, for simple differential expression (a model specifying two or more conditions vs. a model specifying a single condition), the `-de` convenience option may be used instead of `-m`.
+E.g. for a simple 2 vs. 2 gene-level comparison, run:

     mmdiff -de 2 2 cond1rep1.gene.mmseq cond1rep2.gene.mmseq cond2rep1.gene.mmseq cond2rep2.gene.mmseq > out.mmdiff

 The prior probability that the second model is true may be specified with `-p FLOAT` (default: 0.1).

 In order to use the probit-transformed isoform usage proportions for inference (in order to check for differential isoform usage), set the option `-useprops`.

-The models are regression based and can be specified in a file containing four matrices:
+The models are regression-based and more complex experimental designs can be specified in a file containing four matrices:

 - M is a model-independent covariate matrix
 - C maps observations to classes for each model
 - P0(collapsed) is a collapsed matrix (i.e. distinct rows) defining statistical model 0
 - P1(collapsed) is a collapsed matrix defining statistical model 1

 If a model has no classes (i.e. just an intercept term), define the P matrix to be simply `1`.
-E.g. for transcript-level differential expression between two groups of four samples without extraneous variables, the following command and matrices file would be appropriate (note, this is equivalent to specifying `-de 4 4`):
+E.g. for transcript-level differential expression between two groups of two samples without extraneous variables, the following command and matrices file would be appropriate (note, this is equivalent to specifying `-de 2 2`):

-    mmdiff -m matrices_file cond1rep1.mmseq cond1rep2.mmseq cond1rep3.mmseq cond1rep4.mmseq \
-                            cond2rep1.mmseq cond2rep2.mmseq cond2rep3.mmseq cond2rep4.mmseq > out.mmdiff
+    mmdiff -m matrices_file cond1rep1.mmseq cond1rep2.mmseq cond2rep1.mmseq cond2rep1.mmseq > out.mmdiff

 where the matrices file contains: